bayfordbury-observatory/ObsPlan/README.md

 ObsPlan is a batch tool for planning observations at Bayfordbury, designed to supplement the target checker on our website.

-You can provide a list of targets, and specify a date range, then it will generate altitude plots for all of the requested targets and dates.
+You can provide a list of targets, then specify a date range, and it will generate observability plots for all the requested targets and dates.

 The current version has limited functionality, so it only works for deep sky objects.
 A future version will support Solar System objects (planets, asteroids & comets).